deep-diver/arxiv2poster/PRD.md

 - Maintain consistent margins and padding
 - Ensure text blocks are properly aligned

-RIGHT SIDE (35-40% of width): Q&A CHAT INTERFACE
+RIGHT SIDE (approximately 25-30% of width, NOT TOO WIDE): Q&A CHAT INTERFACE or RESEARCH HISTORY VISUALIZATION
+- The side panel should be narrow, similar to a 9:16 portrait aspect ratio in terms of width proportion
+- Keep the side panel compact and focused, not taking up too much horizontal space
-- Design a modern chat interface/messaging app style box
+- For Q&A: Design a modern chat interface/messaging app style box
   - Include a chat header/title area (e.g., "Questions & Answers" or "Q&A About This Paper")
   - Display up to 4 common questions and answers about the paper in a chat bubble format (maximum 4 Q&A pairs total)
   - Questions should appear as user messages (typically on the right, different color/style)
   - Answers should appear as assistant/bot messages (typically on the left, different color/style)
   - Use chat bubble design with rounded corners, appropriate colors, and clear visual distinction
   - Questions should cover: methodology, key findings, applications, limitations, contributions
   - Answers should be concise, informative, and directly address the questions
   - Include scrollable chat appearance or multiple visible Q&A pairs
   - Make it look like a real chat interface (modern, clean, professional)
+- For History: Design a timeline or history visualization panel
+  - Include a header/title area (e.g., "Research History" or "Evolution of This Field")
+  - Visualize the research history leading up to this paper using information from Google Search
+  - Display key milestones, influential papers, and important developments in chronological order
+  - Use timeline design with vertical or horizontal layout, key dates, visual connections, and important breakthroughs
+  - Show how this current paper builds upon or relates to previous work
+  - Include visual elements like timeline markers, connecting lines, icons, and color coding
+  - The history should be based on actual research developments found through web search

 VISUAL SEPARATION:
 - Use a clear vertical divider or visual separator between the two sections